ocrmypdf/OCRmyPDF/docs/jbig2.rst

 expired as of 2017, but it is possible that unknown patents exist.

 JBIG2 encoding is recommended for OCRmyPDF and is used to losslessly create smaller PDFs.
-If JBIG2 encoding not available, lower quality encodings will be used.
+If JBIG2 encoding is not available, lower quality encodings will be used.

 JBIG2 decoding is not patented and is performed automatically by most